-Insomnia is a term covering a number of disturbances to our normal sleeping pattern: some people may for example, have difficulty going off to sleep in the first place, while others wake during the night and may be unable to sleep soundly thereafter.
-Whatever the pattern, chronically disturbed sleep means waking unrefreshed, makes it very hard to function properly during the day, and undermines our vitality and full enjoyment of life.
-Due to the propensity to seek out sugary snacks, it is even associated with weight gain in some individuals.
+Insomnia is a term covering a number of disturbances to our normal sleeping pattern.
+Some people may for example, have difficulty going off to sleep in the first place, while others wake during the night and may be unable to sleep soundly thereafter.
+Whatever the pattern, chronically disturbed sleep means waking unrefreshed, and makes it hard to function properly during the day.
+It also undermines our vitality and full enjoyment of life.

+Acupuncture can aid restful sleep.
 Actress Julie Walters describes how she tried acupuncture after thirty years of badly disrupted sleep: “On that very night, I slept through without waking, and the next morning, I cried and cried, grieving for what I had missed.”
-Actress and singer Toyah Willcox, has had acupuncture over the past thirty years, and has talked in the media about her very positive experience of acupuncture for insomnia.
+Singer and actress Toyah Willcox, has had acupuncture over the past thirty years, and has talked in the media about her very positive experience of acupuncture for insomnia.
 Actress Julianne Moore said,“I had a period after my mother died where I couldn’t sleep….I was just a wreck.
 I had some really intense acupuncture treatments, and it reset my nervous system.”

-If you have been taking medication to help with the problem, then that is usually no barrier to receiving acupuncture.
-You may have been prescribed small amounts of newer drugs like zopiclone or zimovane; GPs are reluctant to supply anything more than very limited quantities because they are not licensed for long term use, and tolerance to them can in any case develop in three to fourteen days.
+If you have been taking medication to help you sleep, then that is usually no barrier to receiving acupuncture.
+You may have been prescribed small amounts of drugs like zopiclone or zimovane.
+GPs are reluctant to supply anything more than limited quantities because they are not intended for long term use, and tolerance can develop in three to fourteen days.
 Under such circumstances, acupuncture may effectively fill the gap left by a lack of further treatment options.

-– Do you find it difficult to go off to sleep at the very start of the night, and is a busy mind part of the problem?
-Your thoughts may be around worrying or stressful issues, or they may hop incessantly from one relatively inconsequential topic to the next.
+– Do you find it difficult to go off to sleep at the very start of the night.
+Is a busy mind part of the problem?
+Your thoughts may be around worrying or stressful issues, or they may hop incessantly from one inconsequential topic to the next.

 – Or are you someone who can go to sleep fairly easily, but who then wakes in the early hours?
 If you wake at broadly the same time most nights, then the time can be of significance to me.